 The ownership and capital structures of Bahiagás, Copergás, Algás, Ensergás, PBGás and SCGás are virtually identical.
 Each is a Brazilian “sociedade de economia mista” and was incorporated to hold exclusive rights to distribute natural gas within the Brazilian state of its incorporation.
 Each has subscribed capital of R$240,000,000 divided into 20,000,000 preferred shares and 10,000,000 common shares.
-Gaspart and Petrobrás each subscribed to 41.5% of the total capital of these LDCs, and Gaspart and Petrobrás each own approximately 24.5% of the common shares and 50% of the preferred shares.
+Gaspart and Petrobrás each subscribed to 41% or 41.5% of the total capital of these LDCs, and Gaspart and Petrobrás each own approximately 23% or 24.5% of the common shares and 50% of the preferred shares.
 In each LDC, the relevant state subscribed to approximately 17% of the capital and owns 51% of the common stock and holds no preferred shares.

 Compagás, a Brazilian “sociedade de economia mista,” was incorporated to distribute natural gas exclusively within the State of Paraná.
 The subscribed capital of Compagás is R$240,000,000 divided into 20,000,000 preferred shares and 10,000,000 common shares.
-Dutopar Participacões Ltda., of which Gaspart owns a 98.5% share, owns 24.5% of both the common and the preferred shares of Compagás.
+Dutopar Participacões Ltda., of which Gaspart owns a 99% share, owns 24.5% of both the common and the preferred shares of Compagás.
+Gaspart, therefore, controls 24.25% of the common and preferred shares of Compagás.
 Petrobrás owns 24.5% of the common and preferred shares, and Companhia Paranaense de Energia (“COPEL”) owns 51% of the common and preferred shares.

-The following chart summarizes the relative voting and equity positions in the seven gas distribution companies: